Friends of IslandWood

 Please reach out to us at [email protected] and we’ll get back to you shortly.
 Thanks so much for your interest in the program!

-As a Friend of IslandWood, you will receive a membership code via email to register for free trail access tickets.
+As a Friend of IslandWood, you will receive your membership code and details via email to register for free trail access tickets.
 Using your code, please register for the dates and times that you’d like to explore the trails.
 And of course, your friends and family are welcome to join you!

 We’ll have maps available and will provide suggestions suitable for your group’s abilities and interests.
 Please be sure to check-in at the Welcome Center desk.
 Some of our trails accommodate strollers and wheelchairs and our greeters can point them out on the map when you arrive.
 Service animals only, please.